Approximate Bayesian inference in semiparametric copula models: Theoretical Background

-A possible criticism of the proposed method is that the inferential step has been split into two parts: first, the marginal distributions of the multivariate random variable are estimated; then, pseudo-data are created in order to provide a semiparametric estimate of the quantity of interest.
+The inferential step has been split into two parts: first, the marginal distributions of the multivariate random variable are estimated; then, pseudo-data are created in order to provide a semiparametric estimate of the quantity of interest.
 The ``two-step'' issue is at the core of the often unsatisfactory behaviour of estimation procedures based on the \textit{Inference From the Margins} method, see for a review \cite{joe}, Section 10.1: the main drawback of that approach is that it fails to properly account for the uncertainty on the parameter estimates of the marginal distributions.

 However this problem is much less serious in our setting; in fact, we produce, for each coordinate of the multivariate distribution, a sample from the joint posterior distribution of the parameters which appear in that marginal.
 So the actual level of information on those parameters is completely transferred to the \textit{second step} of the procedure, which creates, for each run of the posterior simulation, a different set of pseudo-data and then \textit{takes averages} on them.
-Provided that the estimation procedure for the marginals is consistent, we are consistently creating ``pseudo-data''.
+Provided that the estimation procedure for the marginals is consistent, we are consistently creating multiple ``pseudo-data''.